idaholab/moose/docs/content/documentation/systems/Executioner/TimeStepper/framework/IterationAdaptiveDT.md

 !syntax description /Executioner/TimeStepper/IterationAdaptiveDT

 ## Description

-The `IterationAdaptiveDT` type of `TimeStepper` provides a means to adapt the time step size based on the difficulty of the solution.
+The `IterationAdaptiveDT` Time Stepper provides a means to adapt the time step size based on the difficulty of the solution.

 `IterationAdaptiveDT` grows or shrinks the time step based on the number of iterations taken to obtain a converged solution in the last converged step.
 The required `optimal_iterations`